-The return value of the function is a status code indicating whether the function has completed normally.
+The return value of the user functions that return an int (as opposed to the evaluation value) is a status code indicating whether the function has completed normally.
 Possible values are:

 - 0 No errors: the function has completed normally. - 1 The function has encountered an error.
 This will terminate the optimization. - -1 The calling function must estimate the function value from the last set of values calculated.
 This will cause an error if no values are available.